cleggypdc/pimcore-asset-bridge/README.md

-# Pimcore Asset Bridge
+# 🛠 Pimcore Asset Bridge

-# 🚧🚫 DO NOT USE IN PRODUCTION 🚫🚧

-> **Warning!**
-> This project is a work in progress, still full of TODOs, missing features, untested code paths, and possibly haunted daemon processes. 👻
->
-> If you try to deploy this without understanding what it does, you will probably lose files, your sanity, and possibly your last shred of patience.
->
-> **Proceed at your own risk!**
-> (Or even better — fork it, contribute, and help make it stable!)
->
-> ---

-**AssetBridge** connects external file systems to Pimcore’s Digital Asset Management (DAM) system in real-time.
+🔋 Connect your file systems to Pimcore’s Digital Asset Management (DAM) in real-time using a lightweight daemon written in rust!

-It consists of:
-- `asset-bridge-daemon`: A lightweight, high-performance Rust daemon monitoring filesystem changes.
-- `AssetBridgeBundle`: A Symfony bundle for Pimcore that processes and synchronises file events into assets.

----
+**AssetBridge** monitors filesystem changes, batches them, and updates Pimcore assets — all with high performance and minimal configuration.

-## Features
+## ✨ Features

-- Real-time detection of create, modify, delete, and rename events
+ - 📁 Real-time file create, modify, delete, and rename detection
-- Batched JSON event output with accurate timestamps
+ - ⚡ Batched JSON event output with precise timestamps
-- Graceful shutdown handling (Ctrl+c, SIGTERM)
+ - 🧹 Graceful shutdown handling (Ctrl+C, SIGTERM)
-- Full asset synchronisation with Pimcore
+ - 💇️ Seamless integration with Pimcore DAM
-- Designed for high reliability and minimal resource usage
+ - 🛡️ Built for reliability and low resource consumption

----
+## 🛣️ Current Status
+**Early Development** — Core functionality is coming together, but many features are still planned.
+See the TODO section for roadmap details.

-## Installation
+## 📦 Installation

 ### 1. Install via Composer